-If breeding was one of your aspirations, you will still be able to breed papered litters with the dog.
+If breeding was one of your aspirations, you would still be able to breed papered litters with the dog.

 The Seven Recognized Coat Colors for Great Danes

-If you’ve never owned a Great Dane before, you might not realize just how often you’ll find yourself answer questions from people curious about the huge hound at the end of the leash.
+If you’ve never owned a Great Dane before, you might not realize just how often you’ll find yourself answering questions from people curious about the huge hound at the end of the leash.